OWASP/Software-Component-Verification-Standard/en/0x13-V4-Package_Management.md

 ## Control Objective

-Open source components intended for reuse are often published to ecosystem-specific package repositories.
+Open source components intended for reuse are often made available through a package repository.
-Centralized repositories exist for most build systems including Maven, .NET, NPM, and Python.
+Third-party operated repositories exist for many ecosystems, such as Maven Central, NPM, and PyPI.
 Repositories internal to an organization may additionally provide reuse of first-party components as well as access to trusted third-party components.

-Package managers are often invoked during the build process and are responsible for resolving component versions and automatically retrieving components from repositories.
+Package managers are often invoked during the build process and are responsible for resolving component versions and retrieving components from repositories.

 While there are tremendous business, technical, and security benefits to using package managers and centralized repositories, they are often targets for adversaries.
 Implementing best practices can dramatically reduce risk of